 - Possible low quality power supply used

-We’re most interested in how the GUA882 performs, so we’ll take a look at each of the individual components below.
+We’re most interested in how the GUA882 performs, so let’s take a look at the hardware inside the GUA882.

-The processor used in the GUA882 is AMD FX-4300 quad core processor, with a clock speed of 3.8GHz that can turbo boost up to 4.0GHz when required.
+The processor used in the GUA882 is the AMD FX-6300 six core processor, with a clock speed of 3.5GHz which has the ability to be overclocked up to 4.82GHz.
 Age-wise, it’s an older processor that was released in 2012, which means if you’re looking at purchasing this now, just keep in mind you are getting older hardware, which means it may need an upgrade sooner (particularly if you want to be playing newer games now or in the future).

 The graphics card is the most important part of a gaming PC, but unfortunately, the R7 240 is an older card and because of this, it’s kind of a let-down for this build.
 The fact is you can get a much better performing card (for example the GT 1030 which was released in 2017) for only about $10 more in price, but unfortunately with a pre-built computer, you don’t get the luxury of picking your own parts.